50 Book Marketing Ideas Every Author Needs to Know

 Learn more: "How to Write an Author Bio"

 12. Include a link to your mailing list

 Acquiring readers is not easy, so make sure you lock them down.
-Authors who have written more than one book will have a section at the back of the book to let readers know where to find them.
-If it’s an ebook, then there will be a simple link so that they can buy the next book on the spot.
+Authors who have written more than one title will have a section at the back of the book to let readers know where to find them.
+If it’s digital, then there will be a simple link so that they can buy the next book on the spot.

 Growing your mailing list

 Here are a few tips which will help you master the art of growing your mailing list.

 Use a service like MailChimp or Mailerlite to manage your mailing list.
 One of their best features will allow you to see who has opened your newsletter and clicked on the links (such as "Buy now!").

 14. Include a sign-up button on your author website

 An author website is not just an online expression of your brand.
 It’s also a place where you can capture readers for your mailing list.
 You can create your own, or work with a professional designer to build a website that is great at converting leads.

 Learn more: "10 Tips for Making an Author Website"